 Using two forks shred the beef leaving some of it in larger pieces then add it to the sauce along with the remaining butter and parsley.

-If you tried this Braised Beef Ragu recipe or another Italian classic, Three Cheese Baked Mostaccioli, then I’d love to hear from you with a comment or star rating!
+If you tried this Braised Beef Ragu recipe or any other recipe on the blog then I’d love to hear from you with a comment or star rating!

 - 2 ½ pound beef chuck roast if your roast is larger, cooking time will increase ~ don’t rush it!